coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

-For coqtop, showing diffs can be enabled when starting coqtop with the ``-diffs on|off|removed`` command-line option or by setting the :opt:`Diffs` option within Coq.
+For coqtop, showing diffs can be enabled when starting coqtop with the ``-diffs on|off|removed`` command-line option or by setting the :opt:`Diffs` option within Rocq.
 You will need to provide the ``-color on|auto`` command-line option when you start coqtop in either case.

 Colors for coqtop can be configured by setting the ``COQ_COLORS`` environment